 On Stock Titan, SEC filings for ERIE are updated in line with EDGAR, and AI-powered summaries help explain the key points in each document.
 Users can quickly understand the implications of earnings releases furnished on Form 8-K, governance-related exhibits such as revised codes of conduct, and other regulatory disclosures without reading every line of the original filings.

-The filing also lists 2,664.443 Share Credits under the company’s Incentive Compensation Deferral Plan.
-These credits represent the right to receive an equivalent number of Class A shares upon retirement or separation and have no exercise price or expiration dates.
+The filing also updates her position in Incentive Compensation Deferral Plan Share Credits, which total 2,081.740 share credits tied to Class A common stock.
+These credits represent the right to receive an equal number of shares when she retires or otherwise separates from the company and have no exercise or expiration dates.